elixir-europe/rdmkit/pages/your_problem/storage.md

 description: how to find appropriate storage solutions.
 ---

-## What features do I need in a storage solution when collecting data?
+## What features do you need in a storage solution when collecting data?
 ### Description
 Data storage is a problem that arises early on in a research project, since you will immediately need space to put your data when starting data collection or generation.
 Therefore, it is a good practice to think about storage solutions during the data management planning phase, and  request storage in advance and/or pay for it.
 The storage solution for your data should fulfill certain criteria (e.g. amount of space, access & transfer speed, duration of storage  etc), which should be discussed with the IT team.
 However, it can be difficult to identify and ask for the required features in advance.